fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/agency/toptier_code/obligations_by_type.md

 ## GET

-This endpoint returns a breakdown of obligations by award category (contracts, IDVs, grants, loans, direct payments, other) within the requested fiscal year.
+This endpoint returns a breakdown of obligations by award category (contracts, IDVs, grants, loans, direct payments, other) within the requested fiscal year (or current FY).

 + Parameters
     + `toptier_code`: 086 (required, string)